Aethodia/Legislation/leg/dep0/LegalTextualSpec.rst

 #.
 Legislation may only depend upon files in ``/leg`` and ``/res``
 #.
 Files in ``/res`` may not depend upon anything [3]_.
 #.
 Any law which depends upon at least one other law, must be placed into a subdirectory, entitled 'dep#', of the directory of that/those depended-upon law(s) which is/are located at the deepest directory of all depended-upon laws, and where the '#' in 'dep#' is replaced by the number of directories with the name 'dep'* (where '*' is treated as a wildcard) which are superdirectories of the 'dep'* directory in question.
 [6]_.
 #.
 Variables intended for ``/var`` must be placed into a subdirectory of ``/var``, and that subdirectory must have a name equivalent to the name of the academic discipline of the jury which has the right to modify that variable [6]_.
+This provision is dependent upon ``/leg/TODO``.
 #.
 Variables must be prefixed with a shorthand for their type, as specified by this section's subsection(s).

 C.  Footnotes